SynBioDex/sboljs-tutorial/README.md

 `git clone git@github.com:chrisAta/sboljs-tutorial.git`

-The single html file for this tutorial interface loads a bundle.js file that was created by browserify.
-You therefore don't need to install any dependencies, although they are listed in the package.json file just in case.
+The single html file for this tutorial interface loads a bundle.js file that was created by using browserify on the main.js file.
+You therefore don't need to install any dependencies to use the tutorial, although they are listed in the package.json file just in case.

 You then have to put the tutorial on something like nginx.
 First, install nginx: